alisoltaninejad/Admin-Dashboard/README.md

 <!-- Dashboard Project -->
 # 📊 Admin Shop Dashboard (React, Tailwind CSS)

-A **Single Page Application (SPA)** admin dashboard built with `React`&`Tailwind CSS`.</br> This responsive and modern control panel allows administrators to manage users, products, categories, inventory, and system settings, all in one place.
+A **Single Page Application (SPA)** admin dashboard built with `React`&`Tailwind`.</br> This responsive and modern control panel allows administrators to manage users, products, categories, inventory, and system settings, all in one place.
 It also provides statistical insights with charts and supports local data storage for faster operations.

 [![پیش‌نمایش پروژه](public/preview1.png)](public/preview1.png)